 Sensing an immediate connection, they then spend the next 14 hours (and the rest of the film) wandering the streets of Vienna talking about life, the universe, and everything.

-In one scene, they’re in the Ferris wheel looking over views of the Prater and the city.
+In one scene, they’re in the ferris wheel looking over views of the Prater and the city.
 Cue dialog…and then they kiss.
 So if you have a romantic heart, you know what to do.

 Vienna Blood